freckle/yesod-session-persist/README.md

 [![CI](https://github.com/freckle/yesod-sql-session/actions/workflows/ci.yml/badge.svg)](https://github.com/freckle/yesod-sql-session/actions/workflows/ci.yml)

 Use this package to construct a Yesod session backend for which sessions are stored in a database table.
-You provide a Persistent entity, a SQL connection pool, and a random bytestring generator.
+You provide a Persistent entity.

 ## Features